Playa Del Carmen Yucatan Peninsula, Mexico Travel Guide

 Always ask permission before taking photos of people.

-Dress appropriately when visiting churches or less touristy areas.
+Dress appropriately when visiting churches or less crowded with tourists areas.

 Be mindful of local customs and traditions, even if different.

-Tipping for good service is expected in restaurants and for tours.
+Tipping for good service is expected at places to eat and for tours.

 Use water sparingly and take shorter showers.